 An introduction to the chemistry of the compounds of carbon.
 Topics include structure and bonding, nomenclature, conformational analysis, stereochemistry, substitution and elimination chemistry, alkenes, alkynes, IR spectroscopy, and organic synthesis.
-The laboratory introduces techniques for the synthesis, purification, and characterization of organic compounds.
-Four hours of lecture and one four-hour laboratory per week.
-Prerequisite: CHEM 111.
+Four hours of lecture per week.
+Prerequisites: CHEM 124 and 125.
+Corequisite: CHEM 223.
+Three credits.